jstuder3/OpenGLToy/README.md

 The following input is provided, similar to Shadertoy:
 - `iResolution: vec2` containing the current view resolution in pixels.
 - `iTime: float` containing the time since the start of the program in seconds.
-- `iMouse: vec4` containing the current mouse xy positions in pixels (plus two currently unbound values which will contain click start positions later)
+- `iMouse: vec4` containing the current mouse xy positions in pixels (indices 0 and 1), and the location where the mouse button was located when the current click&drag started (zero if not clicked, indices 2 and 3).

 Once you can run the project, you should see something like the gif below, and then you can start living out your wildest Shader dreams.